Approximating parametric suprema for constructible and power-constructible functions: Introduction

 Our focus will be on the theory of \textit{constructible functions}, which arise as integrals of globally subanalytic functions.
 This study was started by Lion and Rolin in 1998 \cite{LR1998} and further expanded upon by, among others, Cluckers, Comte, Lion, Miller, Rolin (e.g. in \cite{CLR2000}, \cite{CM2011}, \cite{CM2013}).
 The development of the theory of constructible functions happened in parallel with a non-archimedean analogue which was started by Denef in 1984 \cite{D1984} and expanded upon by, among others, Cluckers, Gordon and Halupczok (e.g. in \cite{CGH2014}, \cite{CGH2018}, \cite{CH2018}).
 In both the real and the $p$-adic case, the main distinguishing property of the algebra of constructible functions is its closedness under parametric integration, as shown in \cite{CM2011}, \cite{CM2012}, \cite{CL2008}.

-In fact, we will be looking at an algebra of functions which is a bit more general, called \emph{power-constructible}, as introduced in \cite{CCRS24}.
+In fact, we will be looking at an algebra of functions which are a bit more general, called \emph{power-constructible} functions, as introduced in \cite{CCRS24}.
 For a given subfield $\K \subset \C$, we roughly consider the algebra of constructible functions enriched by the maps $x \mapsto x^r$ for $r \in \K$.
 In the same paper, it is proven that this algebra is stable under parametric integration as well.

 In this paper, we will show that one can approximate parametric suprema of $\K$-constructible functions using other $\K$-constructible functions, in a suitable sense.
 A $p$-adic analogue of this result has been shown for the algebra of constructible functions in \cite{CGH2018}.
+Studying approximate suprema is inherently difficult, even for Presburger-definable functions (\cite[Lem.\,2.2.3,2.2.4]{CGH2018}).
+Note that we can not get around this by using definability in $\mathbb{R}_{\an, \exp}$, as this would leave the studied class.
+Moreover, if $\K \not \subset \R$, then functions of $C^\K$-class do not even live in any o-minimal structure. \begin{maintheorem} Let $\K \subset \C$ be a subfield and $\mathcal{C}^{\K}(Y)$ be the algebra of $\K$-power constructible functions $Y \to \R$, where $Y \subset \R^{m+n}$ is subanalytic.
+Let $X=\pi_m(Y)$ be the projection of $Y$ to the first $m$ coordinates.